arivera12/BlazorDownloadFile/README.md

 ## No Javascript Library Reference Dependency

-Since version 1.0.6 the JavaScript library have been removed as a dependency and have been integrated.
+Since version 1.0.6 the JavaScript library have been removed as a dependency.

 ## Usage